agap/luch/readme.md

 ## Regions

-If you want to monitor specific beacons, you can provide a list of `Region's to look for when you're creating a BeaconScanner:
+If you want to monitor specific beacons, you can provide a list of regions to look for when you're creating a BeaconScanner:

 ```kotlin
 val regions = listOf(Region.Builder().build())